sinbad/SUDS/docs/FAQ.md

 ### When using Source Control, I get prompted to re-import other people's changes to .sud files

+> This sucks!
+I've actually [submitted a Pull Request](https://github.com/EpicGames/UnrealEngine/pull/10006)
+> to fix this issue, so that hopefully in future this won't be a problem.

 If you're using source control, one person will be writing the `.sud` file and probably importing it into a `.uasset` as well, and adding both to source control.